cjin0711/teamtrek/README.md

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
+* (5 points) react.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * used react.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.mjs)